 - Achievement of the Level 3 Diploma in Installing Engineering Construction Plant and Systems -pipefitting pathway.
 EUIAS requires a copy of the certificate before end-point assessment can take place - Achievement of Level 2 English and maths.
-EUIAS requires copies of the certificates before end-point assessment can take place - The employer, training provider and apprentice must be confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard.
+EUIAS requires copies of the certificates before end-point assessment can take place - Provide an Evidence Report and mini-portfolio as described in section 5 - The employer, training provider and apprentice must be confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard.
 To ensure this, the apprentice must attend a formal meeting with their employer to complete the Gateway Eligibility Report - The apprentice and the employer must engage with the Service Delivery team at EUIAS to agree a schedule for each assessment activity to ensure all components can be completed within a 6-month assessment window.
 Further information about the gateway process in Section 3 - The employer, training provider and apprentice must be confident in ensuring that all EPA assessment completed documentation is uploaded to the EUIAS system as instructed by the Service Delivery Team